Kikobeats/doh-resolver/README.md

 })
 ```

-When you specify more than one server, the result will be the fastest server into resolve the HTTP/HTTPS request.
+When you specify more than one server, the result will be the fastest HTTP request into resolve.

-Also, you can customize how the HTTP/HTTPS request is performed:
+Customize the request using your favorite HTTP client:

 ```js
 const DoHResolver = require('doh-resolver')